 Returning to Work

-While on Maternity Leave you should maintain open communication with your manager and HR Source [VMware network access required].
-VMware will assume that you wish to return to work at the end of your Maternity Leave however; you should contact HR Source [VMware network access required] towards the end of your scheduled Maternity Leave to confirm and arrange your return to work.
+While on Maternity Leave you should maintain open communication with your manager and Payroll Source [VMware network access required].
+VMware will assume that you wish to return to work at the end of your Maternity Leave however; you should contact Payroll Source [VMware network access required] towards the end of your scheduled Maternity Leave to confirm and arrange your return to work.

 For additional support and resources to consider with the addition of a child to your family, see the Birth or Adoption page.